loberste/predicting-intervention-durations/notes/octreotide-intake.md

 # Extract durations of Octreotide intake

-The data extraction process of Octreotide intake (`itemid = 225155`) turned out to be complex, considering that patients receive prescribed fluids one or more times with several interruptions or dosage changes.
-Therefore, rows in which a previous administration was continued – immediately or a little later – were joined by window functions, group-wise enumerations, and conditional expressions.
+The data extraction process of Octreotide intake (`itemid = 225155`) turned out to be complex, considering that patients receive prescribed fluids potential interruptions or dosage changes.
+Therefore, rows in which a previous administration was immediately continued were joined by window functions, group-wise enumerations, and conditional expressions.
 We describe this in the following with obfuscated data.

 Select start and end times, having grouped by `linkorderid`: